Fly Fishing for Trophy Rainbow Trout

 The Naknek (Nack-nick) River System is one of the best systems for trophy trout.
 This is due in part to the way the river fishes in early season for post spawn trout and how well it fishes way late in the season due to its location and ease of accesablity.
 There are a few places that will take anglers right up to ice time.
 The town of King Salmon is the hub town here and can be reached daily from Anchorage.
 The trophy trout are usually caught in the river itself but sometimes caught in some of it's tributaries above it's lakes, Brooks Lake and Naknek Lake.
 There are some that will still troll the lake for huge trout, but not many.
 There is a picture of a trout in the mid 30" range in Brooks lodge that was caught in the lake.
 It is one of the larges non-steelhead trout I have ever seen.
 The beauty is that these huge rainbows will drop back into the river to feed on salmon flesh and eggs in late fall.

 The Kenai (Kee-ni) River System is the last on the list but not the least!
 It is right under the nose of most tourists, and by far in comparison to the other rivers mentioned above has the most traffic, ten fold.
 The catch is, most that fish the river are targeting salmon to take home to eat.
 The beauty is that it's one of the best trophy trout rivers in the state and is attainable by a rental car from Anchorage in less than 3 hours.
+There is also no shortage of great fishing lodges & guides on the Kenai River to choose from.
 This river like the Naknek will fish the best during the fall to ice up time.
 It will have a fair amount of true trophy trout caught every year.
 Yes, this right there by most Alaska travel plans.

 Good luck chasing down that true Alaska trophy trout!